History of English cricket (1726–1750): London

 Goodwood House in Sussex, where the oldest known scorecard was kept.

 On 2 June 1744, London played in the match that has left the earliest known scorecard.
 The card, which was kept by the Duke of Richmond at Goodwood House, contains individual scores but no details of dismissals.
-The match was played at the Artillery Ground between London and a combined Surrey and Sussex team.
-Surrey & Sussex won by 55 runs after scoring 102 and 102/6.
-London scored 79 and 70.
+The match was played at the Artillery Ground between London and a combined Surrey and Sussex.
+Surrey & Sussex won by 55 runs after scoring 102 and 102 for 6, whilst London scored 79 and 70.
 The top scorer in the match was John Harris, playing for the combined XI, with 47 in the second innings.
 The card gives surnames only, although it does differentiate between the two pairs of brothers (the Harrises and Newlands) who were playing.
 As well as leaving the earliest scorecard, this was the first game at which tickets for readmission are known to have been issued to the spectators.

 In 1745, London played four matches against Addington and three against Bromley.
 Few details are known other than five of the results.
 Addington defeated London at Addington Hills on 23 May, and then London won a return match at the Artillery Ground on the 27th.
 The results of the other two Addington matches are unknown.
 London's first match against Bromley was on 24 May, "behind the Bell Inn" on Bromley Common.
 Bromley won that match.
-There was a return on 10 June—postponed from 3 June because of rain—at the Artillery Ground which London won by 10 runs after scoring 23 and 75; Bromley scored 52 and 36.
+There was a return on 10 June—postponed from 3 June because of rain—at the Artillery Ground, which London won by 10 runs after scoring 23 and 75; Bromley scored 52 and 36.
 There was then a "decider" on the 17th, also at the Artillery Ground for a prize of 200 guineas.
-Bromley scored 65 and 29; London scored 48 and then, as a contemporary newspaper reported it, "got the match and had only three hands out"—they must have scored 47/3 to win by 7 wickets.
+Bromley scored 65 and 29; London scored 48 and then, as a contemporary newspaper reported it, "got the match and had only three hands out"—they must have scored 47 for 3 to win by 7 wickets.

 Chertsey

-Chertsey, famous in the second half of the century for Lumpy Stevens and William Yalden, was first recorded in 1736 when the team played five matches—three against Croydon, and two against London.
+Chertsey Cricket Club, famous in the second half of the century for the players Lumpy Stevens and William Yalden, was first recorded in 1736, when the team played five matches—three against Croydon, and two against London.
 Their matches against Croydon resulted in one win at their Laleham Burway home ground, one defeat at Croydon's Duppas Hill, and a draw in the third match on Richmond Green.
-In the last match, Chertsey scored 88 and 55; Croydon 58 and 25/9.
-Croydon with one wicket standing were 60 behind when the clock struck eight to end the match as a draw.
+In the last match, Chertsey scored 88 and 55; Croydon 58 and 25 for 9.
+Croydon, with one wicket standing, were 60 behind when the clock struck eight to end the match as a draw.
 Against London, Chertsey lost "by a very few notches" at Laleham Burway, and then won by 8 wickets on the Artillery Ground.
-In the second match, London scored 48 and 60; Chertsey replied with 97 & 12/2.
+In the second match, London scored 48 and 60; Chertsey replied with 97 & 12 for 2.
 Chertsey's team in the two London matches was unchanged from the one which played Croydon on Richmond Green, but none of the names were recorded.